 You purchased life insurance because you wanted to make sure everything is taken care of for your loved ones when you pass away.
 However, your policy is based on your life and situation at the time you take out the policy.
 But life doesn’t sit still, does it?
 Life insurance policies can last a lifetime and you may want your policy or policies, to match your financial objectives.
+And you might think how often should I review my life insurance coverage?

 As you move through the stages of your life, reviewing your insurance policy is a good habit to get into.
 This will allow you to rest easy knowing that – no matter what changes come your way – your policy will be exactly how you want it to be at the time of your death.
+Because of this, it is strongly recommended to spend a few minutes every year, and make sure your life insurance portfolio meets your current goals and financial needs.
+Is it time to review your life insurance policy?

 7 Events That Should Prompt You to Review Your Portfolio